First budget to get your first keys

 The stamp duty holiday announced in July 2020 has benefited the property market by boosting property transactions that in turn increased property values across the country.
 With the bar being raised to properties worth over £500,000, many took the opportunity to purchases larger properties than they could originally afford.

-On the 30th June, the stamp duty extension is being reduced from £500,000 to £250,000.
-However, this will not affect first-time buyers.
-Instead, first timers will simply revert back to the original government ruling that they be immune to the Stamp Duty Land Tax charge on properties worth £300,000 or less.
+On the 30th June, the stamp duty extension was reduced from £500,000 to £250,000.
+However, this did not affect first-time buyers.
+Instead, first timers simply reverted back to the original government ruling that they be immune to the Stamp Duty Land Tax charge on properties worth £300,000 or less.

 For a property worth between £300,001 – £500,000, the buyers will be charged a reduced rate of 5%.